Legalize marijuana and opium poppy is a great alternative to combat drug trafficking

 "The policies of the prohibition have failed.
 We have been with them for almost a century and we have not seen a decline in consumption, production, or cultivation.
 In addition, they have had a series of disastrous consequences such as the violence produced by illicit markets, homicides and corruption.
 The creation of policies such as aerial spraying and the use of glyphosate have damaged the environment, communities and their traditions in several countries.
 There is a massive incarceration in the world.
 The US has 5 percent of its population in prison and the world has 25 percent of its population behind bars".

-At present we must not fall into that false promise that drug trafficking will end, killing its main leaders.
+At present we must not fall IGNORE INTO that false promise that drug trafficking will end, killing its main leaders.
 In Colombia, the government believed that killing Pablo Escobar was going to end drug trafficking.
 Today, we have more than 200,000 hectares of coca crops, confirmed by the Government of Donald Trump.
 Although the "Chapo Guzmán" -important drug lord in Mexico- is in prison, Mexico continues to produce cocaine, among other drugs, more and more.

 So, legalize the drug as marijuana for medicinal purposes as it is being contemplated by the new president of Mexicans Andrés Manuel López Obrador, according to Olga Sánchez, future secretary of the Interior, in a conference for the educational institution El Colegio de México, is really the best news in terms of lowering the levels of violence and homicides within the fight against drugs.